 Think just bugs are eating hostas?
 Think again.
 Deer and rabbits will oftentimes feast on hosta plants.
 In fact, deer may leave only stalks where beautiful hosta foliage once was while rabbits usually prefer nibbling on the young shoots.

 Common Hosta Diseases

 Anthracnose is one of the most common diseases affecting hosta plants.
 This fungal disease thrives in warm, wet weather.
 The most obvious sign of anthracnose includes large, irregular spots surrounded by a dark border.
 Once the centers of the spots fall out, the leaves may look torn and can sometimes be mistaken for pest damage.
-As with nematode prevention, try to keep good distance between plants and avoid overhead watering which results in wet foliage.
+As with nematode prevention, try to keep a good distance between plants and avoid overhead watering which results in wet foliage.
 The use of fungicide spray in spring may be helpful as well.
 However, look for those that specifically target this disease.